rustsec/advisory-db/EXAMPLE_ADVISORY.md

 A well structured advisory will include information like:

-Affected versions of this crate did not properly X.
+Affected versions of this crate did not properly check for integer overflow when allocating a buffer in `MyBuffer::with_capacity()` (bug description/location/root cause).

-This allows an attacker to Y.
+This can result in a memory corruption (consequence of the bug) when large integer is given to the parameter (trigger condition).

-The flaw was corrected by Z.
+The flaw was corrected in commit abc123 by using `saturating_mul()` when calculating the buffer size (fix description).